apooniajjn/paloaltogcp/palo-alto-api-python/README.md

 I am summarizing few open items:

-1. I noticed official pan os python sdk is too old
+1. I noticed official `pan os python sdk` is too old
-2. PAN OS Rest API doesn't have a swagger file so i can create python sdk file.
+2. PAN OS Rest API doesn't have a swagger file so i couldn't create python sdk file.
+It would have been easier if they had python sdk for this.
-3. So I ended up consuming REST API using requests library
+   - So I ended up consuming REST API CURD operation directly.

 User can use this repository as starting point and enhance it accordingly.